cortez-samuel/modular-audio-processor/README.md

 ### OLED Display
 The display utilizes custom drivers to interface with the SSD1306 display over SPI.
 The pins are pre-configured to use the top-left most pins on the Feather RP2040 (A0, A1, A2, A3, 24).

+## Known Bugs and Issues
+- Wanted to implement round robin wear spreading for the persistent memory to limit how much each section of flash is written to.
+However, to do this we would have had to use four 4096-byte sectors for only a small persistent state memory.
+This would have been too much memory for so little, so had to be abandoned for now.

 ## Building
 - Download the Pico-SDK and ensure the environment variable `PICO_SDK_PATH` on your system is set to it's location.
 - Ensure the `arm-none-eabi` compile toolchain is installed.